United States Secretary of Transportation: History

 The post was created on October 15, 1966, by the Department of Transportation Act, signed into law by President Lyndon B. Johnson.
 The department's mission is "to develop and coordinate policies that will provide an efficient and economical national transportation system, with due regard for need, the environment, and the national defense."

 The first secretary of transportation was Alan S. Boyd, nominated to the post by Democratic president Lyndon B. Johnson.
 Ronald Reagan's second secretary of transportation, Elizabeth Dole, was the first female holder, and Mary Peters was the second.
 Gerald Ford's nominee William Thaddeus Coleman Jr. was the first African American to serve as transportation secretary, and Federico Peña, serving under Bill Clinton, was the first Hispanic to hold the position, subsequently becoming the secretary of energy.
 Japanese-American Norman Mineta, who had previously been the secretary of commerce, is the longest-serving secretary, holding the post for over five and a half years, and Andrew Card is the shortest-serving secretary, serving only eleven months.
-Pete Buttigieg is the youngest secretary, taking office at 39 years 15 days old overtaking Neil Goldschmidt as the youngest secretary, taking office at 39 years 3 months old.
-While Norman Mineta was the oldest, retiring at age 74.
-In April 2008, Mary Peters launched the official blog of the secretary of transportation called "The Fast Lane".
-On January 23, 2009, the 16th secretary Ray LaHood took office, serving under the administration of Democrat Barack Obama; he had previously been a Republican Congressman from Illinois for fourteen years.
+Pete Buttigieg is the youngest secretary, taking office at 39 years 15 days old, overtaking Neil Goldschmidt as the youngest secretary, taking office at 39 years 3 months old, while Norman Mineta was the oldest, retiring at age 74.
+Buttigieg is also the first openly gay man to hold the position, as well as being the first openly gay Cabinet secretary, and the first to seek a full senate confirmation.
+In April 2008, Mary Peters launched the official blog of the secretary of transportation called The Fast Lane.
+On January 23, 2009, the 16th secretary, Ray LaHood, took office, serving under the administration of Democrat Barack Obama; he had previously been a Republican congressman from Illinois for fourteen years.

-Anthony Foxx was the 17th U.S. secretary of transportation from 2013 to 2017, when Barack Obama was the president.
+Anthony Foxx was the 17th U.S. secretary of transportation from 2013 to 2017, when Barack Obama was president.
 Elaine Chao, who served as the secretary of labor under President George W. Bush, was nominated by Donald Trump on November 29, 2016.
 On January 31, 2017, the Senate confirmed her appointment by a vote of 93–6.
 On January 7, 2021, Chao announced her resignation following the January 6 United States Capitol attack, effective January 11.
-On January 11, 2021, acting Deputy Secretary of Transportation Steven G. Bradbury became acting Secretary of Transportation.
+On January 11, 2021, acting deputy secretary of transportation Steven G. Bradbury became acting secretary of transportation.
+Pete Buttigieg served as the 19th secretary of transportation during the presidency of Joe Biden.